zanderkim/blackjackgame/readme.md

 	- Add capability of using multiple decks and keeping the same array throughout the hands.
 	- Add capability of running chip total.
 	- Sound/visual effects.
+ 	- Betting feature that always returns double, no minimum or maximum bet.
+Running pot.
 	- Add multiple printed results, give the CPU personality.
 	- Add start/welcome landing page.